-• Appropriate swimwear must be worn.
+Appropriate swimwear must be worn.

-Aquatic Instructor Qualifications for the Swim Test for Shallow and Deep Water
+Aquatic Instructor Qualifications for the Swim Test for Water Activities

 - An aquatic instructor must possess both an aquatic instructor certificate and a lifeguard/assistant lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
-If the aquatic instructor does not hold a lifeguard certificate or an assistant lifeguard certificate, a certified lifeguard must also be on deck during the swim test. - Aquatic Instructor Certificates: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Ontario Teachers Aquatic Standard (OTAS) for pool situations only - Verified copies of certification must be available in the pool area.
+If the aquatic instructor does not hold a lifeguard certificate or an assistant lifeguard certificate, a certified lifeguard must also be on deck during the swim test. - Aquatic Instructor Certificates: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Ontario Teachers Aquatic Standard (OTAS) for pool situations only

+• Verified copies of certification must be available in the pool area.

-Lifeguard and Assistant Lifeguard Qualifications for the Swim Test for Shallow and Deep Water
+Lifeguard and Assistant Lifeguard Qualifications for the Swim Test for Water Activities

+A lifeguard/assistant lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) lifeguard/assistant lifeguard certificate issued by one of the following organizations:

+• Lifeguard Certificates:

-- A lifeguard/assistant lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) lifeguard/assistant lifeguard certificate issued by one of the following organizations: - Lifeguard Certificates: - o Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - o Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a lifeguard/assistant lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.
+- o Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a lifeguard/assistant lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.

-Supervision Ratios for the Swim Test for Shallow and Deep Water
+Supervision Ratios for the Swim Test for Water Activities

-- There must be a minimum of 2 certified aquatic instructors or lifequards on deck or in the pool. - Supervision ratio is 2 aquatic instructors or lifeguards per 1 to 25 students (grades 1 to 3), per 1 to 35 students (grades 4 to 8). - In situations where there are 26 to 50 students (grades 1 to 3) or 36 to 70 students (grades 4 to 8) an additional certified aquatic instructor or lifeguard is required. - If assistant lifeguards are used, the number of assistant lifeguards on deck may never exceed the number of lifeguards.
+- There must be a minimum of 2 certified aquatic instructors or lifeguards on deck or in the pool. - Supervision ratio is 2 certified aquatic instructors or lifeguards per 1 to 50 students. - In situations where there are 51 to 75 students, an additional certified aquatic instructor or lifeguard is required. - If assistant lifeguards are used, the number of assistant lifeguards on deck may never exceed the number of lifeguards.